 Go for bright or dark shades.
 Because they have more pigment, they tend to stay on longer than soft colors.

 Start with smooth lips.
 Lipstick stays on best when your lips are smooth.
-If your lips are flaky, take a minute to exfoliate with a sugar scrub or rub them gently with a damp washcloth.
-Don’t do this too often or you’ll end up with more dryness.
-Then apply a lip balm and give it a minute to sink in.
+If your lips are flaky, take a minute to exfoliate your lips with a sugar scrub (they're simple to make!) or rub them gently with a damp washcloth.

 Skip the primer.
 The more layers you add on your lips, the more likely your lipstick will smear and come off more easily.

 Layer with lip pencil.
-The additional layer of pigment helps the color last.
+"By using a natural lip liner that matches your lipstick shade and outlining the edges of your lips prior to applying lipstick, you can help create a barrier between your lips and the lipstick," says Chang.
+"The contrasting formula of the lip liner will also help the lipstick last longer."
 Choose a color that matches your lipstick (or one shade lighter if your lipstick is dark).
-Trace the edge of your lips and then fill in the color.
+Trace the edges of your lips and then fill in the color.

-How Can I Find Natural Lipstick?
+How Can I Find Clean Lipstick?

 The easiest way to make sure all the ingredients in your lipstick are safe is to make it yourself.
-We’ve created this creamy marsala version with natural ingredients and still find it an excellent everyday color!
+We've created this creamy marsala lip gloss version with natural ingredients and still find it an excellent everyday color!
 However, we understand if you decide not to take the DIY route, as buying ready-made cosmetics can be more convenient.

 If you’re new to the world of natural cosmetics, you might be surprised to find that natural lipstick is actually easy to procure.
 You can even find a few options in the beauty aisle at Target or Walmart, not to mention the plethora of choices on Amazon.